 Simultaneous heat utilisation

-The extracted heat is not wasted, but specifically utilised - e.g. for Hot water preparation, to the Heating support or as an efficient Energy source for a heat pump.
-This turns excess heat into a valuable yield.
+The heat extracted is not wasted but used purposefully – for example, for hot water preparation, for heating support, or as an efficient energy source for a heat pump.
+This way, surplus heat is turned into a valuable benefit.

-Yes, the PRISMA® PVT system is designed in such a way that it Flexible integration into existing heating systems can.
-It is suitable for both New buildings as well as for the Retrofitting in existing buildings.
+Yes, the PRISMA® PVT Collectors are designed to fit flexibly into existing heating systems can be integrated.
+It is suitable for both New buildings as well as for the Retrofit in existing buildings.

 Typical applications:

-The heat from the PVT modules can be fed directly into a storage tank and utilised as required - e.g. for hot water or to support the heating system.
+The heat from the PVT modules can be fed directly into a storage tank and used as needed – for example, for hot water or to supplement heating.

-The energy distribution for a PRISMA® PVT system takes place in two separate but harmonised systems: for Electricity and for Heat.
+The energy distribution for a PRISMA® PVT Installation is carried out in two separate but coordinated systems: for Electricity and for Heat.

 1. Electricity distribution (photovoltaic share):